elmbridge/curriculum/Emojification.md

 # Emojification

 Up until now, this project has had a severe lack of emojis.
-In this release, we'll learn how to use an external module to translate text into emojis.
+In this lesson, we'll learn how to use an external module to translate text into emojis.
 Once we're done, it should look something like this:

 ![Release 2](images/release-2.png)

 Your code should currently [look like this](https://github.com/elmbridge/elmoji-translator/tree/release-1).
-You can either carry your code over from the last release, or download and recompile [the code from GitHub.](https://github.com/elmbridge/elmoji-translator/releases/tag/release-1)
+You can either carry your code over from the last lesson, or download and recompile [the code from GitHub.](https://github.com/elmbridge/elmoji-translator/releases/tag/release-1)

 ## Goals